-- Be authentic: Gamers are going to find it much easier to connect with you as a developer if you are more genuine.
-It’s hard for a lot of gamers to feel a connection with huge conglomerates like Ubisoft because it might as well be like feeling a connection with Target or Nestle.
+- Be authentic: Gamers are going to find it much easier to connect with your games and you as a developer if you are more genuine.
+It’s hard for a lot of social gamers to feel a connection with huge conglomerates like Ubisoft because it might as well be like feeling a connection with Target or Nestle.
 The brand is so big that it has lost its human persona.
-Small developers, designers, and publishers have a chance to create a unique image for themselves and their personality makes them more relatable, likable, and approachable.
+Small developers, designers, and publishers have a chance to create a unique image for themselves on social networks and their personality makes them more relatable, likable, and approachable.
 A great example of a gaming company with a unique personality is The Behemoth.
 They are a group of quirky designers and developers who have an uncanny ability to show that quirkiness in their games and the way they connect with their gaming community.

-- Address bugs head-on: Gamers aren’t expecting a game to be perfect, they understand that game bugs are a fact of life, just like typos in texts.
-Gamers really only get frustrated when the bugs go unaddressed by the only people that can do something about them.
+- Address bugs head-on: Gamers aren’t expecting games to be perfect, they understand that game bugs are a fact of life, just like typos in texts.
+Gamers really only get frustrated when the bugs in games go unaddressed by the only people that can do something about them.
 So let your gaming community know that they have been heard and that you’re working on fixing those bugs, or better yet, that a patch is planned to come out on a specified date to resolve the issues.
 Trust me, your community will be thankful to know.
 Otherwise, if they think those bugs aren’t going to be fixed anytime soon, they’ll likely just move on to one of the other 9,050 games released that year.

 Where to connect with gamers on social media: